How often do you eat out?

 By opting for diet drinks you’re saving yourself easy calories.

 Call it what you like; peer pressure, social influence or subliminal messaging, the fact is that other people’s choices influence our decisions whether we are actively aware of it or not.

 When in social situation there is pressure to conform to the norm, which depending on who you’re with can range from binge eating to small over indulgences (10).

-Neither of these things are good for helping you managing your calorie intake.
+Neither of these things are good for helping you manage your calorie intake.

 To overcome this pressure the trick is to order first, or at least before those you know are likely to overeat and potentially sway your opinion.

-You mean don’t eat until you feel sick and cannot move or breath without being in pain?
+You mean don’t eat until you feel sick and cannot move or breathe without being in pain?